Condorello/hass_ecovacs-bumper/README.md

 To install it, simply download the ecovacs_bumper folder as-is and upload it to Home Assistant inside the /addons directory.
 At this point, the add-on will be available for installation.
+After installation, the announce_ip option must be set to the local IP address of Home Assistant.
+The specified ports must not be changed, as the robot operates on those ports.

 Bumper requires TLS certificates and a directory to store its database, therefore the user must create the following directories: